If you didn’t get a Kickstarter copy of Cooking On A Bootstrap…

-I am very very very proud to announce that Bluebird (part of Macmillan) will be republishing Cooking On A Bootstrap after Christmas, so if you didn’t grab a copy in the Kickstarter, you’ll soon be able to get it from any good bookshop(!!!)
+I am very very very proud to announce that Bluebird (part of Macmillan) will be republishing Cooking On A Bootstrap in late 2017, so if you didn’t grab a copy in the Kickstarter, you’ll be able to get it from any good bookshop(!!!)

 To my 4,377 backers, I was sitting in the British Library sobbing fat tears on a Rare Books And Manuscripts Desk (from which I hastily moved my 500-year-old cookery tomes before I dissolve them in snot) as I typed this a few days ago.
 Please know that this would not have happened without you, and what great things your support has done, and how thankful I am for you all getting me back on my feet.

-– Backers will receive one of my kickstarter copies, which will be limited editions, six months before general release.
+– Backers will receive one of my kickstarter copies, which will be limited editions, a few months before general release.

 – 1 in 4 of these, thanks to you, are headed for libraries, schools, refuges and people on pensions, benefits and low incomes.